-The City of Portland began installing bicycle lanes on several streets in late April.
+The City of Portland began installing bicycle lanes along Memorial Parkway in mid-January.
 Bike lanes are designed to improve the safety of everyone who uses the roadways.
 The City of Portland is using TxDOT-approved bicycle lane markings.
 To ensure everyone's safety, it is important to be able to recognize bike lanes and how to share the road.

 Connecting Portland through Bike Lanes

 The City of Portland creates and maintains a Comprehensive Plan that outlines goals and plans to ensure our city develops responsibly and reasonably.
 One of the goals in Portland’s Comprehensive Plan includes the creation of pedestrian and bicycle connections between residential neighborhoods, parks/linear greenbelts, schools, public administrative facilities, and other activity centers, wherever physically and financially possible.
 This includes utilizing hike/bike trails, wherever possible, to connect residential areas with schools and parks.

 Safely Sharing the Road

 Drivers and cyclists must follow the Texas Transportation Code statutes regarding bike lanes.
 TxDOT's top tips for drivers around bicycle lanes include:

 - Be on the lookout for cyclists on the highway, especially at intersections.